What is Microsoft Planner?

 Manage all your tasks in Microsoft Teams: Planner and Microsoft Teams work well together.
 The Tasks app in Microsoft Teams combines all your team tasks from Planner and individual tasks from Microsoft To Do with advanced collaboration tools.

-How to add planner:
+How to add Microsoft Planner to Teams:

 In your team channel, select Add a tab +.